bsdimp/mk211bsd/tests.md

         log/84.log:Hunk #1 succeeded at 325 (offset -1 lines).
         log/84.log:Hunk #2 succeeded at 377 (offset -1 lines).
         log/84.log:Hunk #1 succeeded at 215 (offset -156 lines).
-        log/89.log:Hunk #2 succeeded at 403 with fuzz 1 (offset -3 lines).

-This indicates that there's 19 issues that need explaining in some way.
-Based on the current text below, there's two possible issues, and the rest either don't matter for the reconstruction back to 0 (but may when we forward apply things) or are likely harmless (4 issues that are very low priority).
+This indicates that there's 21 issues that need explaining in some way.
+Based on the current text below, they either don't matter for the reconstruction back to 0 (but may when we forward apply things) or are likely harmless (4 issues that are very low priority).

 ## What it means

 Fuzz is the number of lines ignored in the patch to apply it for the non-changing part.
 This suggests minor changes around the code that's changing.
 Each should be investigated.
 Often, it's white space, but sometimes it can be more.

 Offset means that it expected the patch to start at line X but instead it started at X+offset.
 When offset is possitive, it indicates lines added (though offset 1 is quite often a blank line).
 When negative, it means code was deleted.
 The larger the number, the more cause for concern.
 Very large numbers can also just indicate code motion and not any substantial changes.